geraintluff/jsfx-ui-lib/README.md

 ### `control_navbar(title, next_title, next_screen)`

 Displays a navigation bar for the screen with a centred title, and "back" button if the screen is not top-level.
 If `next_screen` is supplied, it displays a button on the right-hand side for navigating to the next page.

-### `control_navbar(title, next_title, next_screen)`

-Adds a navigation bar for the screen with a centred title, and "back" button if the screen is not top-level.
-If `next_screen` is supplied, it displays a button on the right-hand side for navigating to the next page.

 The "back" button will automatically close the current screen.